thursdaddy/website-thurs-dev/content/posts/private-nixos-configurations.md

 Let's go ahead and temporarily set our access token by setting the `NIX_CONFIG` environment variable when we run `nix flake update`

-> Tip: Most default bash/zsh terminal configurations will prevent a command from being saved in history if it begins with a space.
+> Tip: Most default bash/zsh terminals will prevent a command from being saved in history if it begins with a space.

 ```bash
 $  NIX_CONFIG="access-tokens = github.com=github_pat_...." nix flake update